- Leverage Featured Snippet + SERP Features optimizations

 Write out the central question that you’re focused on answering as an h2 or h3 tag, followed by a 1-paragraph answer to that question.

-According to a 2018 study done by SEMRush, the average Featured Snippet paragraph is 46 words, so aim to keep your response to 40-50 words to maximize your chances of having your page listed as the Featured Snippet.
+According to another study done by SEMRush, the average Featured Snippet paragraph is 46 words, so aim to keep your response to 40-50 words to maximize your chances of having your page listed as the Featured Snippet.

 FAQs